What does this measure?

-In 2017, Monroe County's point-in-time count reported 11 homeless people per 10,000 residents, slightly down from 11.5 in 2016.
-Since 2005, Monroe's rate has ranged from 8.0 to 13.4 and has been consistently lower than the nation and state.
-The rate for the entirety of Wayne, Ontario, Seneca and Yates counties increased significantly from 2016 to 2017.
+In 2018, Monroe County's point-in-time count reported 11 homeless people per 10,000 residents, comparable to 2017.
+Since 2007, Monroe's rate has ranged from 8 to 13 and has been consistently lower than the nation and state.
+The rate for the entirety of Wayne, Ontario, Seneca and Yates counties decreased significantly from 2017 to 2018.

 Notes about the data

 It is very difficult to obtain an exact count of homeless persons, due to transience and to limited resources for record-keeping.
 Comparable data presented for available counties are currently limited to point-in-time counts done on one night in January.

 |NYS (excluding NYC)||11.0||9.7||10.5||11.1||11.0||11.5||11.9||11.4||11.5||11.5||11.7||11.9|

 Notes: Rate is per 10,000 residents.
 Figures represent point-in-time counts.